yuk1i/os-next-docs/docs/laben/xv6lab-userprocess.md

     Notice that numbers like `0x7769756168667361` seem like ASCII codes.
 You can use `x/60s $sp` to print the stack content that looks like strings.

     Note: At the low level of computers, "strings" are sequences of bytes that are terminated by 0x00.

+## Reading

+1. Where do the physical pages for Trampoline and Trapframe come from?

+    Referring to the user page table of the sh process we printed above, pay attention to the physical addresses mapped in the last two entries:

+    ```
+    [ff], pte[0xffffffc080b147f8]: 0x0000003fc0000000 -> 0x0000000080b15000 -------V
+    [1ff], pte[0xffffffc080b15ff8]: 0x0000003fffe00000 -> 0x0000000080b16000 -------V
+        [1fe], pte[0xffffffc080b16ff0]: 0x0000003fffffe000 -> 0x0000000080b17000 DA---WRV
+        [1ff], pte[0xffffffc080b16ff8]: 0x0000003ffffff000 -> 0x000000008020b000 -A--X-RV
+    ```

+    Refer to the "xv6 Kernel Memory Layout" section from "Week 6 - Kernel Paging" to determine which physical address regions these two physical addresses belong to.
+Cross-check your answers with the source code in `trampoline.S` and the linker script `os/kernel.ld`.

+2. Recalling last week's class report question: Trapframe and Trampoline are two pages.
+Should these two pages be accessible in U-mode?

+    Please conduct an experiment to verify this yourself.

+    For Trampoline, modify the `kvmmake` function in `kvm.c`.
+When calling `kvmmap` to map the trampoline, OR the PTE_U permission into the permissions.

+    For Trapframe, modify the `allocproc` function in `proc.c`.
+At the point where mm_mappage_at is called, OR the PTE_U permission into the permissions.

+    Use `make debug` and `gdb-multiarch` to attach a debugger.
+Set breakpoints at the kernel trap entry and at `uservec` with `b kernel_trap_entry` and `b *0x3ffffff000`.
+Use `print $scause` to manually inspect the trap-related CSR registers.